rocket-pool/RPIPs/RPIPs/RPIP-47.md

 **Next Version versus Latest Version**
 Some debate covered whether the upgrade should push validators on expiring delegates to the _latest_ delegate, or the _next_ delegate.
 The latest was chosen to allow the skipping of bugged delegates to a fixed version and to improve UX (no need to cycle through to get to latest.)

+**All in-use delegates versus previous delegate version** Wording covering the update of expiration blocks on a new delegate release was expanded from 'previous delegate version' to 'all in-use delegate versions' to avoid a situation in which a node operator is forceably upgraded to a contract that they have not had sufficient time to examine.
+SHOULD is used over SHALL to allow flexibility in a situation where protocol governance does not wish to immediately start the timer to force an upgrade from a current version at the point of release of a new version.

 ## Security Considerations
 - Part of the risk mitigation here depends on some users upgrading their megapool delegate well before the expiration block to build up "Lindy"